tdolivierth7/realworld-cicd-pipeline-project/README.md

   - Exit
   ![NodeExporter!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/raw/zdocs/images/Screen%20Shot%202023-04-26%20at%202.00.23%20PM.png)

-### Confirm That The Prometheus Service Disconvery Config Works As Expected
+### Confirm That The Prometheus Service Discovery Config Works As Expected
   - Open a TAB on your choice `Browser`
   - Copy the Prometheus `PublicIP Address` and paste on the `browser/tab` with port `9090` e.g `"PrometheusPublicIPAddres:9090"`
       - Once you get to the Prometheus Dashboard Click on `"Status"` and Click on `"Targets"`